 Heading towards Pitlochry, some advice for a walk was welcome.
-Ben Vrackie is 2800ft and will take you at least 4 hours.
-We ended up on a 2-mile long woodland path in Aberfeldy and the new, woolly protector wasn't really needed.
+Ben Vrackie is 2,800 foot and will take you at least four hours.
+We ended up on a two-mile long woodland path in Aberfeldy and the new, woolly protector wasn't really needed.

 Happily this wasn't the scene of a recent murder, in fact, all of that was getting a bit .
 Just take yourself for a bit of a around the loch and things shouldn't out of control too much, eh?